flowdock/api-docs/docs/General-information.md

-# General information
+# General Information

 ## All requests must be sent via HTTPS

 All the Flowdock APIs are served under HTTPS only.

-## Content Type header must always be specified
+## Content-Type header must always be specified

 The Content-Type header of requests should always be specified when posting to the API.
-Generally, two content-types are supported: "application/json" and "x-form-urlencoded" (HTTP POST data).
+Generally, two content-types are supported: `application/json` and `application/x-www-form-urlencoded` (HTTP POST data).

 ## Responses are JSON documents